 Peace and war are not fictional or political concepts but they are embedded in us by default.
 These kinds of behaviors are in our nature.
 These both need to be addressed before jumping to the conclusion of this question: Why war? and then Why not peace?

 War is not just an absence of peace neither peace is an absence of war, nor any other way around.
-War is defined as an individual or collective effort of individuals or groups to achieve desirable goals or eliminate threats to ones lives or necessities of life.
+War is defined as an individual or collective effort of individuals or groups to achieve desirable goals or eliminate threats to one’s lives or necessities of life.

 Let’s go to the first question; why war?

 We need wars to express our feelings and frustrations.
-We need itb because we are programed that if we have power we can do whatever we want to do.
-These concepts are good in self-help literature but in politics, it makes society into graveyard.
+We need it because we are programmed that if we have the power we can do whatever we want to do.
+These concepts are good in self-help literature but in politics, it makes society into the graveyard.

 The might is right or the other way around.
 We are watching the struggle of evil from the prehistoric period to wage wars against the power of good which teaches us to live in harmony and peace.

 Now it is time to discuss our second question; Why not peace?

-For peace we don’t need power to influence society but courage- the inner strength to stay strong in front fears and evil.
-Peace needs harmony, coexistence, love, compassion and deep understanding of human psychology.
+For peace we don’t need the power to influence society but courage- the inner strength to stay strong in front fears and evil.
+Peace needs harmony, coexistence, love, compassion, and a deep understanding of human psychology.

-We, humans, are evolved as peaceful creatures we only fight when there is immediate danger to our lives.
-Now in modern age technology have taken place in every walk of life.
+We, humans, are evolved as peaceful creatures we only fight when there is an immediate danger to our lives.
+Now in modern age technology has taken place in every walk of life.
 It has totally changed war and peace and all that comes in between.

 Psychology helps us to understand the underlying mechanisms of both.
 That we are as

 Those of us who have inner peace and try to make peace with others know that what are these games for and how to play these games?
-Anyone from the above discussion can conclude that peace is our ideal environment which every religion has prophesized in imagination of paradise.
+Anyone from the above discussion can conclude that peace is our ideal environment in which every religion has prophesized in the imagination of paradise.